The Power of Emotional Awareness in Children: Nurturing Well-being

 - Empowerment: Accomplishing tasks like leading a horse or guiding it through an obstacle course can instill a deep sense of empowerment.
 This newfound confidence can transfer to other aspects of one’s life.

-- Trust: Building trust with a horse mirrors the process of building trust with oneself and others.
+- Trust: Building trust with a horse mirrors building trust with oneself and others.
 Horses are highly attuned to authenticity and reward individuals who approach them with honesty and vulnerability.

-- Calmness: The serene and peaceful presence of horses has a natural calming effect.
+- Calmness: Horses’ serene and peaceful presence has a natural calming effect.
 Interacting with these majestic creatures can reduce anxiety, stress, and depression, promoting a sense of inner calm.

-- Release of Emotions: Horses have a unique ability to draw out buried emotions.
+- Release of Emotions: Horses uniquely can draw out buried emotions.
 In the presence of a horse, individuals often feel safe enough to express their feelings, facilitating emotional release and healing.

 When I first started the sessions at Kindle Hill with a client, I was optimistic but uncertain of the impact.
 I have been able to see a shift in the client and in myself.

-As we stand in the gravel paddock with our usual partner, I find myself participating in the grounding exercises, too.
-I notice my breath as I close my eyes and put a spot on the horse that parallels the tension in my own body.
-The profound sense of peace is noticeable, and it makes me wonder who is benefiting more in this moment: me or my client.
+As we stand in the gravel paddock with our usual partner, I also participate in the grounding exercises.
+I notice my breath as I close my eyes and put a spot on the horse that parallels my body’s tension.
+The profound sense of peace is noticeable, making me wonder who benefits more: me or my client.

 _________________________________________________________________________________